When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 Compatibility: iOS, Android

-I also tested InShot while making short clips for client previews at FixThePhoto, and it made it simple to upload my music or use songs and sound effects from its library, which has a fair variety.
-Also, the ability to use multiple audio tracks made the sound richer and more interesting.
+I also tested InShot while creating short clips for client previews at FixThePhoto, and it was easy to upload my own music or use songs and sound effects from its fairly diverse library.
+The option to add multiple audio tracks also made the sound richer and more engaging.

-I mostly used InShot on iOS, and it was quick and responsive.
-Adding fade-in and fade-out effects was easy, and syncing music with video transitions felt smooth.
-Besides audio, InShot also offers editing tools including filters, cropping, and text overlays, so it works well as an all-in-one tool for small projects.
+I mainly used InShot on iOS, and it was quick and responsive.
+Adding fade-in and fade-out effects was simple, and syncing music with video transitions felt smooth.
+Beyond audio, InShot also provides editing tools like filters, cropping, and text overlays, making it a solid all-in-one option for small projects.

 Kate pointed out that InShot is a strong option for beginners or casual users who want to add music to videos.
 She liked how simple the workflow was and enjoyed the large collection of royalty-free tracks.